Mycophenolate

 Why is this medicine prescribed?

-Mycophenolate (CellCept) is used with other medications to help prevent transplant organ rejection (attack of the transplanted organ by the immune system of the person receiving the organ) in adults and children 3 months of age and older who have received kidney, heart, or liver transplants.
-Mycophenolate (Myfortic) is used with other medications to help prevent the body from rejecting kidney transplants in adults and children 5 years of age and older.
+Mycophenolate is used to prevent transplant organ rejection (attack of the new organ by the immune system) in people who have received kidney, heart, or liver transplants.
 Mycophenolate is in a class of medications called immunosuppressive agents.
 It works by weakening the body's immune system so it will not attack and reject the transplanted organ.

 Are there other uses for this medicine?